VS-W/python-discord-bot-ytdlp/README.md

 Get your discord token from [here](https://discordapp.com/developers/applications):

  - Create an application.
 Go to the "Bot" tab.
- - Click "Add Bot" and copy  the token displayed, that's your "DISCORD_TOKEN" to paste into the docker-compose.yml file.
+ - Click "Add Bot" and copy  the token displayed, that's your `DISCORD_TOKEN` to paste into the `docker-compose.yml` file.
  - Go to the "OAuth2" tab.
  - Click "URL Generator" and check the box for "bot" in the "Scopes" field.
  - Under the "Bot Permissions" field, check "Read Messages/View Channels" and "Send Messages" - that's all this bot requires.
  - Scroll down and click "copy" on the generated URL, and open the URL in your web browser and authorize it.

-Example running on 162.168.56.52 port 8500:
+Example running on `162.168.56.52` port `8500`:

     version: "3"